jlucktay/rest-api/README.md

 # RESTful API

-Yeah, I know I need modules. 😅
+Yeah, I know I should split things out into smaller packages. 😅

 What else?